setms/book/docs/introduction/engineering.md

 ## Design process

+Engineers focus on problems for which there are many practical solutions.
+They seek the best solution from among these alternatives.
+To help with that, they follow a procedure known as the engineering design process @@Voland2004.

-Artifacts have form and purpose, and the form must be appropriate for the purpose @@Brockman2009.
+The artifacts to design have form and purpose, and the form must be appropriate for the purpose @@Brockman2009.
 A producer produces an artifact in the **engineering environment**, while an operator uses the artifact in the **operating environment**.